 The right JPEG quality will ensure your images look great, your pages load fast and even help you rank well in search engines.
-Let’s look at 2 often used settings: 92% and 85%.
+Let's look at 2 frequently used settings: 80% and 90%.

 Six JPEG quality comparisons

 Below are 6 sets of JPEG images side-by-side.
 Study each one carefully to spot the differences.
-Images to the left use 92% quality, which is considered high quality, yet file size is considerably smaller than a 100% quality JPEG.
-Images to the right have 85% quality and even smaller file sizes, so will load even faster.
+The first image has 80% quality and smallest file size, so will load fastest.
+The second image has 90% quality, which is considered high quality.
+While its file size is larger than the 80% quality image, it is still much smaller than a 100% quality JPEG.

 Trade-off: quality vs. file size

 The perfect quality setting for your images depends upon the detail, color and contrast of your images, as well as the user-experience you're aiming to achieve.
 Some images can be compressed further without obvious loss in quality, while others begin to show JPEG artifacts much sooner.

 Study the Longines watch face in the second example and you'll probably notice the artifacts around high contrast areas such as the Longines logo.

 JPEG quality comparison is made easy with Sirv.
 It generates new images in a split second, making it simple to find the best JPEG image quality for your needs.
 Upload your image to your Sirv account (or create an account) and attach the q (quality) parameter in the image URL.
 By default, Sirv outputs JPEGs at 80%.

 - https://sirv.sirv.com/Examples/test-girl.jpg?q=80 (21.7kb)

 Simply adjust the value in the URL and you'll instantly see the new image at your chosen JPEG quality setting.
 Compare images against each other and decide which is the best JPEG image quality setting for you.